Who is RESPOND for?

 We recognise that working in healthcare can be stressful.
 Workplaces are busy and you are often exposed to heartache, distress and loss just by virtue of being in the vicinity.
 Health care does not always leave time or space to help you reflect and learn.
 The message in health care has often been toughen up or go somewhere else.
 We understand that the “old school” or “traditional” toughen up strategy doesn’t work a lot of the time.

-RESPOND allows you to develop lots of tools and strategies.
-It allows you to do it anywhere.
+RESPOND Diamond and RESPOND for individuals can both you to develop lots of tools and strategies for wellbeing.
+They are accessible anywhere.
 RESPOND is not on your work intranet, we host the program, so you can feel confident that your privacy is assured.
 You can learn what you need to add to your toolbox and find the skills that will enhance your wellbeing and mental health in your own time and in privacy, without fear or judgement from your colleagues.

 Who has access to your information?